 The enormous price tag on Super Bowl commercial time inspires networks to fit in as many ads as possible during the broadcast of the big game.
 Regardless of the companies that participate in the Super Bowl commercial madness, there is always a prop bet asking how many total commercials will air over the course of the evening.

-You may have also noticed that a majority of these Super Bowl LV commercial prop bets feature nearly the same money line odds for each outcome, indicating that these bets can go either way.
+You may have also noticed that a majority of these Super Bowl LVI commercial prop bets feature nearly the same money line odds for each outcome, indicating that these bets can go either way.
 They feature near 50/50 odds and are mostly for entertainment, just like SB coin toss prop bets.

 Best Super Bowl Commercials Of All Time